 If you’re too hot, tell them.

 If the music is too loud, ask them to turn it down.

 If the pressure is too firm/soft, tell them.

-You can also gently hint if you would rather not be spoken to - critical in a 'mass market' facial where they are trained to 'talk you through the products'.
-Spare me.
-Between the kids, work and the husband - I do not want ANYONE to talk to me thank you.
-If the place is on fire - please feel free to wake me up.
-Otherwise, button it.
+You can also gently hint if you would rather not be spoken to – critical in a ‘mass market’ facial where they are trained to ‘talk you through the products’.
+No thank you.
+Between the kids, work and the husband – I usually don’t want to hold a conversation.
+If the place is on fire – please feel free to wake me up.
+Otherwise, please leave me to snore.

 Any decent therapist wants your experience to be as near-perfect as possible.

 - The procedure itself

 Should include two cleanses, maybe steaming, extraction (if wanted), masks, massage and machines (if applicable).